ACON Health Limited trading as ACON

 At your request we will correct any out-of-date or inaccurate information.
 We will do this either over the phone or face-to-face.
 You may arrange an appointment to view your personal information or you may request a written copy.

-To obtain access to, or copies of, or to correct or up-date your personal, sensitive, information you will need to complete a ‘Personal Information Inquiry’ form.
-To change just your contact details you will need to complete a ‘Change of Address’ form.
-Copies of both of these forms may be obtained either by telephoning or writing to us or by down-loading them from our web-site.
+To obtain access to, or copies of, or to correct or up-date your personal, sensitive, information you will need to complete the ‘Personal Information Inquiry’ form.
+To change just your contact details you will need to complete the ‘Change of Address’ form.
+Copies of both of these online forms are available here.

 Our contact details are at the end of this document.